10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Exercising regularly, ideally 5 times/week for 30 minutes each time – this improves function and decreases pain

-• Maintaining a healthy weight – losing just one pound can remove 4 pounds of pressure from knees
+• Maintaining a healthy weight – losing just one pound can remove 4 pounds of pressure from the knees

 • Being careful to avoid joint injuries